pointyfar/hugo-walkthrough/content/walkthrough/002/index.md

 ```

-Don't forget to update the `theme.toml` file as needed.
+Don't forget to update the `theme.toml` file with the correct information.

 Now we need to let Hugo know that we want to use this theme.